The Rich History of Watercress in Native American Culture

 Welcome sign at the New Mexico state line

-A historic first-a Native American bcomes DOI Secretary
+Deb Haaland-first Native American DOI Secretary

 Secretary Haaland’s story is fascinating in several ways-

-• her father was a 30-year combat Marine who was awarded the Silver Star Medal for saving six lives in Vietnam; he is buried in Arlington Cemetery
+• Her father was a 30-year combat Marine who was awarded the Silver Star Medal for saving six lives in Vietnam; he is buried in Arlington Cemetery

-• her mother is a Navy veteran who served as a federal employee for 25 years at the Bureau of Indian Affairs
+• Her mother is a Navy veteran who served as a federal employee for 25 years at the Bureau of Indian Affairs

-• she used food stamps at times as a single parent, lived paycheck-to-paycheck, and struggled to put herself through college
+• She used food stamps at times as a single parent, lived paycheck-to-paycheck, and struggled to put herself through college

 • At 28 years old, she enrolled and earned an English degree at the University of New Mexico (UNM) and later earned her J.D. from UNM Law School.

-• she ran her own small business producing and canning Pueblo Salsa
+• She ran her own small business producing and canning Pueblo Salsa

-• she became the first Native American woman to be elected to lead a State Party
+• She became the first Native American woman to be elected to lead a State Party

-• she was one of the first Native American women to serve in Congress, where she focused on environmental justice, climate change, missing and murdered indigenous women, and family-friendly policies.
+• She was one of the first Native American women to serve in Congress, where she focused on environmental justice, climate change, missing and murdered indigenous women, and family-friendly policies.

 You may enjoy exploring these resources about watercress and other plants.